You (and your students) can make a Kahoot in no time flat!

 Playing the Kahoot Your Students Made

 Once you have made your template, added each of your student’s questions to the game, and then marked the correct answer for each question, you are ready to play the game!
-You’ll play the game just as if it were any old Kahoot.
+You’ll play the game just as if it were any old Kahoot, but with increased audience participation!
 Your students will love playing the game they created so much that they will forget they are learning and reviewing!
 They’ll especially love when they get to the point of the game that they see their own question!